Yaoir/Chronograph/README.md

 2 if quit by Control-C
 3 if other error
 ```
 This is to make __timer__ more useful in scripts.
 While the timer is running, you can type either a `q` or `Control-C` to quit, resulting in a different exit code.
-In the script, inspect the error code and handle the condition.
+In the script, inspect the error code and handle the condition appropriately.

 For example, a `q` might result in the timer ending early while allowing the script to continue running, but a `Control-C` would cause the script to exit with an error condition: